 - Agency campaign planning: As you communicate with clients, turn these emails into tasks and attach them to specific campaign projects in Asana.
 Then, as your internal team makes progress on campaign work in Asana, you can see it and communicate updates back to clients without leaving Gmail.

 - Recruiting: Turn email threads with candidates into tasks for hiring managers to quickly confirm or share feedback on a candidate.
 Then, as interview times are requested within the Asana task, you can see this info within the Asana sidebar in Gmail and reply to the applicant to schedule their interview.

 - Event planning: You have to manage a bunch of different vendors when planning an event.
 When you get emails about changing deadlines and budgets from vendors, add them as tasks within your event planning project in Asana.
 Then internal groups stay in the loop and can approve these changes, and you can reply to vendors—without leaving your inbox.

 The possibilities are endless.
 This add-on will help you turn any email communication into actionable work.
 Our team even used it to manage the launch of this add-on with Google :+1:.
 Install the Asana for Gmail add-on from the GSuite Marketplace today.
 Asana for Gmail is also available in the Gmail mobile app for Android, so you can send emails from your Android phone to Asana no matter where you are.

-For more details on how to install the Asana for Gmail add-on, visit our Help Guide article.
+For more details on how to install the Asana for Gmail add-on, visit our Help Center article.